gpaux/Mediana/CSE.md

 ---
 layout: page
-title: CSE
+title: Clinical Scenario Evaluation
-header: CSE
+header: Clinical Scenario Evaluation
 group: navigation
 ---
 {% include JB/setup %}

 ## Summary

 Clinical Scenario Evaluation (CSE) is performed based on the data, analysis and evaluation models as well as simulation parameters specified by the user.
-The simulation parameters are defined using the `SimParameter` object.
+The simulation parameters are defined using the `SimParameters` object.

 ## Clinical Scenario Evaluation

-### SimParameters
+### `SimParameters` object

 #### Description

-The `SimParameter` object is a required argument of the `CSE` function and has the following arguments:
+The `SimParameters` object is a required argument of the `CSE` function and has the following arguments:

 - `n.sims` defines the number of simulations.
 - `seed` defines the seed to be used in the simulations.